 You'll learn mindfulness meditations and informal everyday mindfulness practices through guided meditations, video and text lessons, worksheets, and home practice, and work through the material on your own schedule, at your own pace, and from your own home.
-And since doing this on your own can be a challenge, I offer personalized email feedback and support to keep you accountable and on track.

 Mindfulness Based Cognitive Therapy and Mindfulness Based Stress Reduction are evidence-based, empirically-supported programs, which means research has found they're effective in treating a number of issues such as stress, anxiety, depression, pain, anger, eating disorders, ADD, personality disorders, and more.

 Even if you don't experience one of these issues, Mindfulness Based Cognitive Therapy and Mindfulness Based Stress ReductionMBCT and MBSR will teach you strategies to calm your emotions and quiet your mind, cope with negative or distressing thoughts and situations without becoming overwhelmed, stay focused and be more productive, and act intentionally in ways that encourage growth and further your goals instead of automatically resorting to old habits.